books

 The Rev. Talitha Arnold ’80 M.Div. says: “The book is truly a work of art and a fine history of that beloved community.”

-See a recent YaleNews interview with him about themes of YDS identity and the adventure of writing a comprehensive history of the School.
+See a YaleNews interview with him about themes of YDS identity and the adventure of writing a comprehensive history of the School.

 Ray is also the author of Undistorted God: Reclaiming Faith Despite the Cultural Noise (Abingdon, 2014).